Can202/OpenSource-GameList/README.md

 2 options:

-1. send a Issue with the page or repository of the game
+1. send a Issue with the page or repository of the game, a little description and obviously the name

+or

 2. send a pull request with the modification